 Preparing for Your PA Exam

-The multiple-choice, computer-based PANCE exam assesses each applicant’s medical knowledge.
-It is offered throughout the year.
+Before getting your license, you must take the multiple-choice, computer-based PANCE exam.
+Offered throughout the year, the PANCE exam assesses each applicant’s medical knowledge.
 Remember: You must be a graduate of an accredited program to register for the test.
 Students may take the exam up to six times before they lose their eligibility.
-Fortunately, you don’t have to go it alone.
+Fortunately, you don’t have to do it alone.
 There are solid resources that help students prepare for PANCE, including practice tests and review courses to get you ready.

 Identify your areas of weakness: The first step in preparation is to identify weak areas where you need further review.
 Taking practice exams can red-flag your potential difficulties.
 The National Commission on Certification of Physician Assistants (NCCPA) offers a mock PANCE exam to students for $50.
 You may take the practice exam as many times as you want, but you should take the mock test within the 180-day window for taking the real exam.